consiglionazionaledellericerche/jscontact-tools/README.md

 7. The "street" component of ADR property results from the concatenation of "district", "block", "name", "number" and "direction" non-empty values presented in the "street" member of the "Address" object.
 Such values are separated by the "defaultSeparator"/"separator" value if present, comma otherwise.

-8. The "extension" component of ADR property results from the concatenation of "building", "floor", "apartment", "room", "landmark" and "extention" non-empty values presented in the "street" member of the "Address" object.
+8. The "extension" component of ADR property results from the concatenation of "building", "floor", "apartment", "room", "landmark" and "extention" non-empty values presented in the "components" member of the "Address" object.
 Such values are separated by the "defaultSeparator"/"separator" value if present, comma otherwise.

 9. The LABEL parameter of the ADR property is equal to the "fullAddress" property of the "Address" object.
 If the full